Welcome to our School

-Welcome to St Edward’s Church of England Primary School.
+Welcome to St Edward’s Church of England Primary School in Castle Donington.
 St Edward’s is a very special place for all.
-Staff, governors, parents and carers work seamlessly together to create an inclusive, happy and successful school where all pupils achieve well both socially and academically.
+Staff, governors, parents and carers work seamlessly together to create an inclusive, happy and successful school where all pupils flourish both socially and academically.

 I am delighted to share with you our most recent SIAMS inspection where we received the top grade of OUTSTANDING!
 Please download the report here – St Edwards Castle Donington SIAMS report.

 We are welcoming visits from new parents looking for a school place for September 2023.
 If you would like to find out more about the school, then please contact the office to book a visit.
 I look forward to welcoming you.

 Mrs. Rachel Lacey – Headteacher

 Regular updates are posted on our school facebook page – visit it here: